JSSatchell/HyperSearch/README.md

 To move a link to a new position, type the starting position of the link, followed by `~` and the new positon of the link

     1~5

+To move a range of links to a new position, type the first position of the range followed by `-` and the last number of the range, followed by `~` and the new starting positon of the link range

+    1-3~5

 To remove the current link, type `Delete-` and select `Yes` on the prompt